Bli-AIk/bevy_mortar_bond/readme.md

 ## Introduction

-`bevy_mortar_bond` is a Bevy plugin that integrates the Mortar scripting language into the Bevy game engine.
+`bevy_mortar_bond` is a Bevy plugin that integrates the Mortar scripting languag[example.mp4](example.mp4)e into the Bevy game engine.
 It provides a powerful framework for creating dynamic dialogue systems, interactive events, and complex game logic using Mortar scripts.

 It addresses the problem of integrating a flexible external scripting language for content creators and game designers, allowing users to conveniently define game flow, character interactions, and dynamic scenes.